Origin of the Surname - TAME.

 I was born in Wolverhampton, as was my Father (George Albert - b.
 1919), and my Grandfather (George Henry b.
 1891) and I at first thought that my family could have been named after the local river (see below).
 It did not take long however to discover that my Great Grandfather (Charles John - b.
 1865) had moved to Wolverhampton from Abingdon, Berkshire around 1890 and the local river name was just a co-incidence.
 His father (George) was also born in Abingdon (in 1846) and was the 7th of 12 children of John Tame , who was born in the village of Marcham near Abingdon in 1806, and his wife Ann Leonard.
 I have recently had a contact from a Descendant of Ann Leonard, so I now know a bit more about that side of the tree.

-I have recently discovered that we seem to have relatives in London who spell their surname 'Thame' and they appear to have changed to this spelling of the name during the 1800's.
+I have discovered that we seem to have relatives in London who spell their surname 'Thame' and they appear to have changed to this spelling of the name during the 1800's.
 It is not difficult to see how this happens as a lot of people could not write at that time and relied upon someone else to record their names on official and other documents.

 To find out more